 How much do you know about the over-arching business goals of the organization you work for?
 If you want senior leadership to respect your authority, and get on board with your HR strategies, you need to learn how to speak their language.

 This includes a deep understanding of clients, ROI, growth strategy, and cost-benefit.
 You must achieve what some experts call a "dual focus"—the ability to balance company policies and goals, with employee concerns and well-being.

 In other words, you'll need to develop business acumen to thrive in your new position.
 This is a unique challenge faced by anyone who has suddenly moved into an HR manager or team leader role.

-Or, you may be building an HR policy from scratch, or moving up in a company that has little or no policy in place.
+Or, you may be building an HR policy from scratch.
 Either way, there is much to gain from honing your HR skills in these 5 key areas.

-Treena Chabot currently teaches the 12-week course, and explains exactly what to expect in class in this interview.
+Treena Chabot currently teaches this online course.
+She explains exactly what to expect in class in this interview.

 Or, click below to see a detailed program overview and course list.
 Admissions Advisors are standing by via online chat to answer any questions you may have.